 “Who am I?
 Who the hell are you?”
 Arthur crossed to the kitchen table and leaned down to get at Maggie’s eye level.
 “Mags, are they bothering you?”
 Maggie looked so grateful as she nodded.
 Arthur gave her a smile and a wink before straightening up again, angry mask back on his face.
 “All right!
 Everyone out of the house!
 Now!”

 Several people began moving immediately, gathering their things and heading for the door.
 A couple more hesitated, eying Arthur and sizing him up.
-He guess they decided he wasn’t worth the effort though, because they got their things together and started to head out as well.
+He guessed they decided he wasn’t worth the effort though because they got their things together and started to head out as well.
 Arthur made sure that everyone was out before coming back to the Kitchen table with a double of scotch.
 He put the glass down in front of Maggie

 She waited a second then tipped the glass back.
 “Thank you.”
 Her voice was soft.
 Still a bit rough with fear.
 “Thank you.
 I couldn’t.”